almejiaga/RNA-seq-bootcamp-day-2/README.md

 # QLS-MiCM RNA-seq Workshop for D2R - Day 2

-This workhop cover all the processing pipeline from raw FASTQ files to count matrix for RNA-seq data
+This workhop covers all the processing pipeline from raw FASTQ files to count matrix for RNA-seq data

 ### Requirements